Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Bounding the Support of Fractional Edge Covers

 In this section we establish our main combinatorial result, Theorem~\ref{maintheor}.
 Every set of vertices in a $(c,d)$-hypergraph can be covered in a way such that the size of the support depends only on $c$, $d$, and the set's fractional edge cover number.
-Due to space constraints proofs of some statements have to be omitted and we refer to the appendix for additional details.
+Recall that we denote by $B(\gamma)$ the set of all vertices $v$ such that $\gamma(v) \geq 1$ where $\gamma$ is a weight function on edges and the weight of a vertex is the sum of all incident edge weights.
+For sets $S$ of hyperedges, it will also be convenient to write $\gamma(S)$ for $\sum_{e\in S} \gamma(e)$.